faboweb/zliq/README.md

 document.querySelector('#app').appendChild(app);
 ```

-Make sure your stack converts [JSX](https://facebook.github.io/jsx/) to [Hyperscript](https://github.com/hyperhype/hyperscript).
-In the ZLIQ project this is archieved with [Babel](https://github.com/babel/babel) and the [transform-h-jsx](https://github.com/jchook/babel-plugin-transform-h-jsx) plugin in [webpack](https://webpack.js.org/).
+Make sure your stack converts [JSX](https://facebook.github.io/jsx/) to [Hyperscript](https://github.com/hyperhype/hyperscript) syntax.
+In the ZLIQ project this is achieved with [Babel](https://babeljs.io) and the [transform-h-jsx](https://github.com/jchook/babel-plugin-transform-h-jsx) plugin used in [webpack](https://webpack.js.org/).
 Alternative you can use [Babel in the browser](https://babeljs.io/docs/setup/#installation), like I did in the [ZLIQ playground](http://jsfiddle.net/faboweb/hvbee8m9).

 If you don't want to use JSX you can still write plain Hyperscript:
 ```js